avyjyo11/leapfrog/js-final-project-cat-mario/README.md

 The project is the emulation of the famous game 'Syobon Action' which is itself a fun take on another famous game 'Super Mario Bros.'

-Download the files and run index.html to play the game, or simply visit the following link. https://avyjyo11.github.io/leapfrog/js-final-project-cat-mario
+Download the files and run index.html to play the game, or simply visit the following link. <br>
+https://avyjyo11.github.io/leapfrog/js-final-project-cat-mario

 ### Description